-Although taps may seem like a small feature, whether they’re unobtrusive or eye-catching, it’s important to get them right.
-Antique brass taps add a real sense of character and there are plenty of convincing reproductions available.
+Taps are a real key feature of your traditional kitchen, as they are something you are likely to use every day.
+Antique brass taps add a real sense of character, and there are plenty of convincing reproductions available.
 These will give you the flexibility of a monobloc style such as a swivel spout and often include subtle detailing and a slightly tainted, pewter-style finish.
 Alternatively, a simple chrome finish creates a very clean look – enamel-covered or cross-shaped controls add a traditional edge.